Frequently Asked Questions

 Do I have to be a nurse or a midwife?

 We have no prerequisites for any of our courses.
 Being a birth and lactation professional is about using your skills to help parents have the births they desire, be the parents they wish to be, and communicate effectively with their caregivers.
 The skills required to enable you to do this are covered in your training.
-You don’t need to have experience as a nurse or midwife in order to be a great birth and lactation professional.
-Some students have had children themselves, others haven’t.
+You don’t need to have experience as a nurse or midwife to be a great birth and lactation professional.
+Some students have had children themselves, while others haven’t.
 There are no prerequisites for you to study with Childbirth International.
-It doesn’t matter how many children you have had (or maybe you have not had any), it doesn’t matter if you’ve never experienced a vaginal birth, or if you’ve never breast/chest fed.
+It doesn’t matter how many children you have had (or maybe you have not had any); it doesn’t matter if you’ve never experienced a vaginal birth or if you’ve never fed your own baby.

 Do you have an age limit for students?

 Anybody can study with Childbirth International, whether they are aged 16 or 65 (or older!)
 We recognize that everyone has unique skills and experiences that can make them the perfect birth professional for a specific type of client.
 For example, in the Birth Doula field, as a younger doula, you might be the perfect support for young women looking for peer support.
 As an older doula, you might be the perfect support for someone looking for life experience.
 Every birth and lactation professional has something different to offer.

 Will my certification with another organization be recognized?

 Your previous experience can benefit your training as a birth and lactation professional.
 Perhaps you’ve completed other doula training programs or have been working as a birth and lactation professional for some time.
 You might have experience as a nurse or a midwife.
 Whatever your experience or previous training, it can help you to understand some of the concepts covered in your training.